aiminy/Projects/README.md

 https://bioconductor.org/packages/devel/bioc/html/PathwaySplice.html

+I have submitted the paper of this biocoductor package as a leading author, and this paper is under review.

 ## Supply statistics and bioinformatics service
 The second part is about supply statistics and bioinformatics service to cancer investigators in SCCC.
 This part has let me develop quite a lot of useful pipelines to help cancer biologists to enhance their understanding on cancer genomics.
 These pipelines include: